 Pantea Karimi in studio

-Pantea Karimi holds Master’s Degrees in both Graphic Design and Fine Arts and is a member of the international Substantial Motion Research Network, affiliated with Simon Fraser University in Canada, and an Adjunct Faculty of Studio Arts and Digital Media at the College of San Mateo, California.
+Karimi holds Master’s Degrees in both Graphic Design and Fine Arts and is a member of the international discussion group Substantial Motion Research Network (SMRN), affiliated with Simon Fraser University in Canada.

 Photos by Carolina Porras Monroy, Studios at MASS MoCA, May 2022.